pranav-ap/blog/content/posts/statistics-fundamentals.md

 In **stratified sampling**, we divide the population into groups based on some characteristic.
 Then, within each group, we select a random sample.
 These groups are called **strata**.

-Suppose we conduct a national survey.
-We might divide the population into strata based on gender.
+Suppose we conduct a national survey, we might divide the population into strata based on gender.
 Then within each stratum, we might randomly select survey respondents.

 ## Cluster sampling